Researchers at the Indian Institute of Technology (IIT) Madras have found that holding breath may increase the risk of getting COVID-19 infection.

 The researchers modelled breathing frequency in a laboratory to better understand how the rate of flow of droplet laden with virus determines its deposition in the lungs.
 The findings of the study have also been published in the international reputed peer-reviewed journal Physics of Fluids.

-According to the team, they modelled the breathing frequency in a laboratory and found that low breathing frequency rises the time of residence of the virus and therefore it increases chances of deposition and consequently the infection.
-Also, the multiscale lung structure has a significant effect on a person’s susceptibility to COVID-19.
+According to the team, they modelled the breathing frequency in a laboratory and found that low breathing frequency rises the time of residence of the virus and therefore, it increases chances of deposition and consequently the infection.
+Also, the multiscale lung structure significantly affects a person’s susceptibility to COVID-19.

 “COVID-19 has opened a gap in our understanding of deep pulmonological systemic diseases.
 Our study unravels the mystery behind how particles are transported and deposited in the deep lung.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “The study demonstrates the physical process by which aerosol particles are transported into the deep generations of the lung,” said Mahesh Panchagnula, Professor at Department of Applied Mechanics, IIT Madras.

 He said that they have found that holding breath and having low breathing rate can increase chances of the virus deposition in the lungs.

 The study was conducted to pave the way for developing better therapies and drugs for respiratory infections.
 The other members of the team included research scholars Arnab Kumar Mallik and Soumalya Mukherjee, IIT Madras.